kangojs/kangojs/packages/KangoJS/README.md

 That being said, the only hard assumption KangoJS enforces is the use of controllers that have routes defined as decorated methods.

 ### Controllers
-Controllers are classes that encapsulate ExpressJS request & response logic.
+Controllers are classes that encapsulate Express request & response logic.
 KangoJS attempts to load controllers from all files that match the `controllerFilesGlob` passed in the options.
 You mark a class as a controller with the `@Controller` decorator and pass what path the controller will manage, for example: